-The Grady Trauma Project Intern Program: Applications closed for Spring 2023, please check back for Summer 2023
+The Grady Trauma Project Intern Program: Applications open for Summer 2023

 Want to gain clinical experience recruiting and interviewing research participants?